 [quote] Regarding the information that you are requesting on the Welrod pistol, although we have in the past manufactured specific parts for these particular pistols, we have no information regarding production development or variations of these pistols.
 All we know is that they were produced by a number of companies in Britain including B.S.A. and these were developed specifically for covert operations in occupied Europe.
 They, therefore, bore no serial numbers or indication as to where they were manufactured. [/quote]

 The National Firearms Centre (NFC) in Leeds, England has a rare prototype of the Welrod Mk.IIA pistol.
 The text “PROTOTYPE WELROD Mk.IIA” is engraved on the left side of the receiver just below the rear sight.
 The interesting part however is that the only mark to be found is the five pointed star exactly as we know it from all the other models.
-This does in my humble opinion mean that the star most likely belong to the Birmingham Small Arms factory and was put there during the production.
+Apparently they did not bother to sight in the prototype, hence the missing square.

 The text is stamped on the receiver below the rear sight.
 (Photo Richard D. Jones, Custodian MOD Pattern Room)

-Only the five pointed star is to be found on the prototype which indicates that it was in fact a British marking.
+Only the five pointed star is to be found on the prototype.

 (Photo Richard D. Jones, Custodian MOD Pattern Room)